TimeTravelersHackedMe/Ultrasound.IO/README.md

 ## Issues
 + Connectivity to the oscilloscope is established using AJAX calls in Javascript - older versions of the TDS3000 that do not add "Allow Cross Origin: *" into their HTTP header will not be able to connect to the website unless the web browser is run with security features off
-+ Tektronix options are not complete
++ Tektronix options are not complete (right now it is hard coded to take a 100,000 point spectral envelope)

 ## Future Features
 These are features I plan on implementing before I finish my stay at Rutgers: